neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 This project focused on the data access part of the infrastructure.
 The files are encrypted in the archives, using the crypt4gh standard [@crypt4gh].
-Currently, we have a data access processes, where the files are either decrypted on the server side and then transferred to the user or re-encrypted server-side with the users public key and provided to the user in a dedicated outbox.
+Currently, we have a data access process, where the files are either decrypted on the server side and then transferred to the user or re-encrypted server-side with the users public key and provided to the user in a dedicated outbox.
 This process is cumbersome and requires a lot of manual intervention by the archive operators.
-It's also not very granular, for example, in the case a user only wants access to just a small region of the genomic files we still provide the full reencrypted dataset, which is expensive in both human and computational resources.
+It's also not very granular, for example, in the case a user only wants access to just a small region of the genomic files we still provide the full re-encrypted dataset, which is expensive in both human and computational resources.

-Htsget [@htsget] is a data access protocol allows that access to parts of files.
+Htsget [@htsget] is a data access protocol which allows that access to parts of files.
 Before the Biohackathon event, there were no htsget servers that supported partial access to encrypted data.
-Our goal of the project was to integrate the htsget-rs [@htsget-rs] Rust server into the GDI starter kit and to extend it to support GA4GH Passport authorized, re-encrypted access to partial files.
+Our goal for the project was to integrate the htsget-rs [@htsget-rs] Rust server into the GDI starter kit and to extend it to support GA4GH Passport authorized, re-encrypted access to partial files.

-We also aimed to extend already existing client tools so they can access encrypted data over the htsget protocol using GA4GH Passport and Visa standard, which enhances the security of the data access interfaces.
+We also aimed to extend already existing client tools so they can access encrypted data over the htsget protocol using the GA4GH Passport and Visa standard[@ga4gh-passport], which enhances the security of the data access interfaces.

 # Results

-In order to achieve the project goals, both htsget-rs and sda-download needed to be extened.
+In order to achieve the project goals, both htsget-rs and sda-download needed to be extended.
 The following sections describe the work done on each of the services.

 ## HTSGet

-In order to enable for random data access on encrypted files, we extended htsget-rs [@htsget-rs] to work with the new version of the sda-download.
+In order to enable for random data access on encrypted files, we extended htsget-rs [@htsget-rs] to work with the new version of the sda-download, developed during the biohackathon.
-We developed the following sequence diagram for interactions between the server softwares.
+We developed the following sequence diagram for interactions between the services.
-In short, the client first communicates with the Rust server to get information on what to download, and then downloads the expected data from the sda-download service.
+In short, the client first communicates with the Rust server to get information on what to download as defined by the htsget standard, and then downloads the expected data from the sda-download service.

 ```mermaid